Dog Parks Etiquette

+Dog Parks Etiquette**

 Unaltered Male and Female Dogs

 Unneutered male dogs and unspayed female dogs throw off the chemistry of other dogs faster than Boy George eating a corn-dog at a political convention.
-In addition, unaltered dogs in off-leash dog parks, with their excess marking behavior, cause havoc to other dogs socializing and playing.
+In addition, unaltered dogs in off-leash dog parks, with their excess marking behavior, and humping / mounting, cause havoc to other dogs socializing and playing.
 If your dog is marking every bench, chair, tree, shrub, and blade of grass, it is time to get your dog fixed.
 Marking is not a polite behavior; it is a territorial, controlling, unfriendly and potentially dominating display.
 Your dog is communicating to all the other dogs, in a not so nice way, that this is his/her territory and marking their scent and advertising that they are unaltered and ready for action and taking over.
 Again, this disturbs the balance of the park.
 Often this triggers dogs of both genders to act more aggressively towards your unaltered dog and may cause many hormonal changes within the dog park.
 If your dog is unaltered, or can’t stop marking, remove them from the off-leash dog park and put them on a leash where you have some control over their behavior and out of harm’s way.
 Not only is it inappropriate and irresponsible to bring an unaltered dog into a dog park, it will extend your dogs life by almost 2 years!1-2 Now, who doesn’t want that!
 Go get your dog spayed and neutered!
 Miami Dade kills 20,000 + adoptable dogs and cats each year, do we really need any more breeders!!
 What are you waiting for.

 The central theme of dog park and dog beach etiquette is parent responsibility.
 Responsibility is the hallmark of the Canine Good Citizen (CGC) test and others like it and should be required for any pet parent entering a dog park.
 If you are not a responsible dog parent, you should re-home your dog to a responsible dog parent.
 Being a pet parent is not a right but a great privilege!
 If you did not get that memo, now you know.